Skip to content

 A threshold is not a room.
 It’s a sequence of perception.
 Door opens.
 Eye locks to an anchor.
 The mind reads distance and depth.
 The body chooses a path.
 If the entry is incoherent, the rest of the house reads like a series of expensive rooms with no governing intelligence.

 AURA Modern Home sits on one principle: depth wins.
 Shadow-first lighting.
 Material honesty.
 Patina that improves with use.
 Weight that does not apologize.
-If your entry is bright, flat, and over-filled, it isn’t “welcoming.”
-It’s unfinished.
+If your entry is bright, flat, and overfilled, it isn’t welcoming.
+It’s unresolved.

 Proportion: The Difference Between a Foyer and a Waiting Room